Virginia, West Virginia and Kentucky

 Established in 1993, the Brain Injury Rehabilitation Program at the McGuire VA Medical Center builds on the many years of experience of the Physical Medicine and Rehabilitation Service in providing quality care for persons with disabilities.
 The clinical goal of the program is to maximize the functional recovery of active duty personnel and veterans who sustained a brain injury.
 Indeed, the functional gains made by patients who participated in our program are consistently at the level of or exceed national benchmarks for brain injury rehabilitation programs.
 Since November 2000, the Brain Injury Rehabilitation Program at the McGuire VA Medical Center has achieved a three-year accreditation status from the Commission of Accreditation of Rehabilitation Facilities.

-The Brain Injury Rehabilitation Program has a capacity of 10 inpatient beds.
-Admissions to the inpatient program are usually one of two types: 1) admissions for acute inpatient interdisciplinary rehabilitation, or 2) admissions for post-acute interdisciplinary evaluations.
-Rehabilitation services are provided by a dedicated team of specialists which includes a physiatrist, resident physiatrist, rehabilitation nurses, case manager, neuropsychologist, physical, occupational, kinesio- and recreation therapists, speech language pathologist, vocational rehabilitation counselor and social worker.
+The Brain Injury Rehabilitation Program has a capacity of 18 inpatient and 20 residential beds.
+Admissions to the inpatient program are usually one of three types: 1) acute inpatient interdisciplinary rehabilitation, 2) community re-entry interdisciplinary rehabilitation, or 3) vocational rehabilitation.
+Rehabilitation services are provided by a dedicated team of specialists which includes a physiatrist, rehabilitation nurses, social work/case manager, neuropsychologist, physical, occupational, kinesio- and recreation therapists, speech language pathologist, vision therapist, vocational rehabilitation counselor.
 The program offers comprehensive interdisciplinary assessment and treatment, medical management, case management, orthotics, as well as education and training for brain injury survivors and their families.

 The research focus of the Brain Injury Rehabilitation Program at the McGuire VA Medical Center is to pursue advancements in care and outcomes for individuals with brain injury.
 The program is an active participant in several collaborative research projects sponsored by DVBIC and has close ties with the TBI Model Systems site at the Medical College of Virginia.

 DVBIC has divided the United States into catchment areas with an assigned regional education coordinator and TBI recovery support specialist assigned to each.
-The regional education coordinator and the TBI recovery support specialist at the McGuire VA Medical Center are assigned the region of Virginia (excluding Northern Virginia) and North Carolina.
+The regional education coordinator’s catchment area is Virginia, West Virginia and Kentucky.
+The recovery support specialist’s catchment area is Virginia, West Virginia, Kentucky, Michigan and Indiana.

 Regional Education Coordinator

 The regional education coordinator serves as the TBI education resource for service members, their families, spouses, staff, and the military and civilian communities.
-Primary responsibility is to coordinate, facilitate and/or provide TBI education for providers, clinicians and all members of the health care team who are involved in the care of service members and veterans with TBI throughout the Virginia and North Carolina area.
+Primary responsibility is to coordinate, facilitate and/or provide TBI education for providers, clinicians and all members of the health care team who are involved in the care of service members and veterans with TBI throughout Virginia, West Virginia and Kentucky.
 Additional responsibilities include:

 - Conducting outreach activities within region to develop opportunities to provide TBI education and information about DVBIC programs/services